 M Landmark Residences, Marriott Courtyard and Marriott Executive Apartments

 M Landmark Residences, Marriott Courtyard and Marriott Executive Apartments Da Nang.
-This is between the bridge and the Hilton project, so with the government office tower and the Novotel nearby this stretch of the riverfront is accumulating an impressive skyline.
+This is between the Han River Bridge and the Hilton.
+With the government office tower and the Novotel nearby, this stretch of the riverfront is accumulating an impressive skyline.

 Wyndham Soleil Danang